Insurance Claims: AI Cuts Resolution Time 80%

 Insurance claims departments face a convergence of four pressures that manual processes cannot resolve simultaneously.

 Fraud exposure.
-The Coalition Against Insurance Fraud estimates that fraud adds $308 billion annually to insurance costs in the United States alone.
-Carriers must balance speed of resolution against thorough verification -- a tension that manual processes resolve by defaulting to slowness.
+The Insurance Bureau of Canada estimates that fraud adds over CAD 2 billion annually to insurance costs in Canada.
+Carriers must balance speed of resolution against thorough verification.

 7 Key Verifications for Every Claim

-Every claim file, regardless of line of business, requires a core set of verifications before indemnification.
+Every claim file requires a core set of verifications before indemnification.
 Manual execution of these checks accounts for 60-70% of total processing time.

 | # | Verification | What It Confirms | Typical Manual Time |